Afghanistan: How a remote border crossing provides a lifeline for traders and nomads | DW | 25.11.2021

 Some of them told DW that crossing the border under the Taliban is easier than under the former Afghan government.
 But other Kuchis disagree.

 Kuchis say that the border crossing can take from a few days to a couple of months.
-They complain that some people get preferential treatment due to their personal connections with officials, or because they pay bribes.
+One of them complained that some people get preferential treatment due to their personal connections with officials, or because they pay bribes.

 There are no systematic controls in place at Afghanistan's border crossings.
 At the Angoor Ada crossing, several vehicles and people enter Afghanistan without any check.